LexterJhustin/MexE_4102_Finals_Evangelista_and_Montalbo/README.md

-# Final Project in Electives 2
-## Course: MeXE 402 - Mechatronics Engineering Elective 2: Data Science and Machine Learning
+# MeXE 402 - Mechatronics Engineering Elective 2: Data Science and Machine Learning
 ## Revised Topic: Converting images of Six Bird Species into Grayscale.

 **Link of our Dataset**